Ruckth/Next.js-practice/README.md

-# rugby
+# Practice Next
-This project is me testing nuxt 3 out
+This project is me testing next.js out